yuujitaka/open-library-challenge/README.md

 `yarn install`

-Runs the app in the development mode:
+Run the app in the development mode:

 `yarn start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Launches the test runner in the interactive watch mode:
+Launche the test runner in the interactive watch mode:

 `yarn test`